Interacting Regional Policies in Containing a Disease: Introduction

 We use a general model of contagion through a network to study these policies.
 We first consider single regime policies.
-A government can quarantine everyone at once under a ``global quarantine,'' but those are very costly (e.g., lost days of work).
+A government can quarantine everyone at once under a ``global quarantine,'' but those are very costly (e.g., lost days of work, school, etc.).
 Less costly (in the short run), and hence more common, alternatives are ``regional quarantines'' in which only people within some distance of observed infections are quarantined.
 Regional quarantines, however, face two challenges.
-First, many diseases are difficult to detect, because individuals are either asymptomatically contagious (e.g., HIV, COVID-19) \cite{bridges2003transmission,ten2018contributions,bai2020presumed}, or a government lacks resources to quickly identify infections \cite{wu2020characteristics,lazer2020stateofnation}.
-Second, it may be infeasible to fully quarantine a part of the network, because of difficulties in identifying whom to quarantine or non-compliance by some people -- by choice or necessity \cite{parmet2020covid,wilder2020can,ghani1997role,jolly2002gonorrhoea,halloran2002containing,keeling2005networks,muscillo2020covid19}.
+First, many diseases are difficult to detect, because some individuals are either asymptomatically contagious (e.g., HIV, COVID-19) \cite{bridges2003transmission,ten2018contributions,bai2020presumed}, or a government lacks resources to quickly identify infections \cite{wu2020characteristics,lazer2020stateofnation}.
+Second, it may be infeasible to fully quarantine a part of the network, because of difficulties in identifying whom to quarantine (e.g., imperfect or inefficient contact tracing) or non-compliance by some people -- by choice or necessity \cite{parmet2020covid,wilder2020can,ghani1997role,jolly2002gonorrhoea,halloran2002containing,keeling2005networks} .
 Either way, tiny leakages can spread the disease.

 We show that regional quarantines curb the spread of a disease if and only if: (i) there is limited delay in observing infections, (ii) there is sufficient knowledge and control of the network to prevent leakage of infection, and (iii) the network has a certain ``balanced-growth'' structure.
-The failure of any of these conditions substantially limits quarantine effectiveness.
+The failure of any of these conditions substantially limits regional quarantine effectiveness.

 We then examine jurisdictional policies, which are regional quarantine policies conducted by multiple, uncoordinated regimes.
-The regions that need to be quarantined cross borders, leading to leakage that limits their effectiveness.
-As we show, myopic policies do much worse than proactive ones, as they do not forecast the impact of neighboring infection rates on their own population.
-Moreover, a few lax jurisdictions, which wait for higher infection rates before quarantining, substantially worsen outcomes for all jurisdictions.
+The regions that need to be quarantined, however, often cross borders, leading to leakage that limits their effectiveness.
+As we show, jurisdictional policies that are reactive do much worse than proactive ones, as they do not forecast the impact of neighboring jurisdictions' infection rates on their own population.
+Moreover, a few lax jurisdictions, which wait for higher infection rates before quarantining, worsen outcomes for all jurisdictions.